SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 }

 hello
+echo "The global variable did not change: $name2"
 ```

 By running this script we can see that even though the global variable `name2` is defined, the local variable `name2` takes precedence.
-The output will be `Local variable: Shell` and `Global variable: Unix`.
+The output will be `Local variable: Shell`, `Global variable: Unix`, and `The global variable did not change: Linux`.

-By this point I think you can see a pattern with functions in `bash`, they behave pretty much exactly like scripts.
+By this point I think you can see a pattern with functions in `bash`: they behave pretty much exactly like scripts.
 In fact, you could call other scripts within another script and the syntax and behaviour would be basically the same.

 Lastly, functions in `bash` support recursion.
 Recursive functions are functions that call themselves.
 Let us create a new script called `recursion.sh` and add the following lines: